ryanwilsond/belte/docs/Current/Overview.md

 var! a = new MyClass();
 ```

-All non-reference types are non-nullable by default (this includes primitives, structs, and pointers).
-The only
+Value types are also non-nullable by default (this includes primitives, structs, and pointers).
-exception is the primitive `any` type which is nullable by default.

-To make a non-reference type nullable, a `?` annotation can be used:
+To make a non-reference type nullable, a `?` annotation can be used just like reference types:

 ```belte
 int a = 3;